 I received my MA from the CUNY Graduate Center in Computational Linguistics, where I worked on keystroke dynamics with Andrew Rosenberg and David-Guy Brizan.

-Before that, I received my BA in Religion from Columbia University, with a focus on Science & Religion and Philosophy from Columbia University.
+Before that, I received my BA in Religious Studies from Columbia University, with a focus on Science & Religion and Philosophy from Columbia University.
 Through my work on narrative summarization with Becky Passonneau, I became interested in linguistics and how we can use language patterns to improve communication.